If you need extra cash or want to make renovations to your home, a second mortgage may be a good option.

-A cash out refinance differs from a second mortgage, instead of an additional loan on your home.
-Your loan and the cash is refinanced into one loan, with one loan payment.
+A cash-out refinance differs from a second mortgage instead of an additional loan on your home.
+Your loan and the cash are refinanced into one loan, with one loan payment.
 Typically a cash-out refi is easier to get approved for with bad credit because it’s less risky for the lender.

-When you get a second mortgage the lender holds a second lien position on the home.
-Meaning if you default on the loan the primary lien holder gets paid and the second lender gets what left, if any.
+When you get a second mortgage, the lender holds a second lien position on the home.
+If you default on the loan, the primary lien holder gets paid, and the second lender gets what is left, if any.

 No Closing Cost Refinance

 We’ve all heard of these no closing cost refinance and home equity loans.
-But you shouldn’t be fooled by this tricky advertising, there are hidden costs in no closing cost loans.
-All types of loans will come at cost.
-Usually it is in the form on higher interest rates.
+But you shouldn’t be fooled by this tricky advertising; there are hidden costs in no closing cost loans.
+All types of loans will come at a cost.
+Usually, it is in the form of higher interest rates.
 Instead of choosing to charge you upfront, the lender makes their money on the backend.
-Usually the extra interest costs outweigh the upfront savings..
+Usually, the extra interest costs outweigh the upfront savings.

 Improve Your Score Quickly Before Applying for a Second Mortgage

 There are a few things you can do to increase your credit score in a hurry before you apply for a second mortgage.
-Making sure your score is as high as possible is the best way to maximize your odds of getting approved for a loan.
+Ensuring your score is as high as possible is the best way to maximize your odds of getting approved for a loan.

 Tips to increase your score